ethical-roadmap/ethical-roadmap/_role_cards/english/cross_pollinator.md

 contribution:
     - Understands people with different perspectives, needs and expectations.
     - Draws associations and connections between seemingly unrelated ideas.
-    - Having the ability to share inspiration with others.
+    - Has the ability to share inspiration with others.
 type: learning
 ---